 Bankruptcy petition mistakes

 It is critical to remember that your bankruptcy petition must contain a complete and total disclosure of all your assets and debts.
 Not just the debts you wish to disclose or discharge, but all debts including potentially non-dischargable debt like student loans and taxes.
-The following is a list of the top 10 issues that debtors often "forget" or fail to disclose on their petition:

 - Wedding rings.